hudongsheng-debug/FITSQuickLook/README.md

 - Updated the launch screen effects
 - Added a Help button and reorganized tools into functional groups

+## Version 5.1.8 New Features

+- Added keyboard shortcuts for Profile and Advanced panel actions.
+- Removed duplicate buttons in the Profile panel.
+- Improved overall stability and performance.

 ## 🧠 Use Cases